-Air showers are self-contained air recirculation systems installed at entrances to cleanrooms and other controlled environments to reduce cleanroom contamination as workers enter the clean production space.
+Air showers are self-contained, air recirculation systems installed at entrances to cleanrooms and other controlled environments to reduce cleanroom contamination as workers enter the clean production space.
 Their operation is similar to a pressure washer system at an automated car wash.
 For example, a car enters the wash chamber, doors are closed at both ends, and high pressure streams of water from all angles blast particles of dirt from the car.
-The cleaning cycle ends, a light comes on, and the exit door opens.
+The cleaning cycle ends, a light comes on and the exit door opens.
 With the air shower, a worker passes through the entry door and a sensor activates interlock magnets which then close the door.
-High velocity streams of Class 100 filtered air, from a large number of precisely placed, adjustable nozzles or vertical slots, is blown onto workers as they raise their arms and rotate in place.
+High velocity streams of Class 100 filtered air, from a large number of precisely placed, adjustable nozzles (see figure 1) or vertical slots (see figure 3), is blown onto workers as they raise their arms and rotate in place.
 The high velocity air creates a flapping effect on the workers' clothing which produces a "scrubbing" action, removing particulates from their cleanroom garments.
-Indicator lights then signal the end of the cleaning cycle, and the cleanroom door is opened.
-Typically, it takes about four to eight seconds of cleaning time and then another two to four seconds for the blower to wind down and give the air shower time to purge the contaminated air prior to the worker exiting.
-Adjustable microprocessors control the cleaning and wait times.

-People are the main source of cleanroom contamination, and anyone entering a cleanroom must follow preparation procedures to reduce the amount of contamination.
-Depending on cleanroom cleanliness requirements, workers will put on a full cleanroom suit which covers nearly the entire body, or just a gown and cap or hood over their street clothes.
-Air showers are an essential final cleaning step before entering a cleanroom because the "gowning" process disturbs and releases contaminants from street clothes that can settle onto the "clean" garments.
-Special garments made from smooth-surface synthetic materials such as Tyvek® and GORE-TEX® are designed to minimize the mechanical bond of particulates and easily shed contaminants.
-Natural fiber materials such as cotton or wool tend to have rough surfaces, producing a high mechanical bond with particles, making them difficult to clean.
-Air showers allow cleanroom garments to be used multiple times before a thorough cleaning is necessary, further lowering overall operation costs.
+Indicator lights then signal the end of the cleaning cycle and the cleanroom door is opened.
+Typically, it takes about four to eight seconds for the cleaning time and then another two to four seconds for the blower to wind down and give the air shower time to purge the contaminated air prior to the worker exiting.
+An adjustable microprocessor controls the cleaning and wait times.
+Sources of Contamination People are the main source of cleanroom contamination and anyone entering a cleanroom must follow preparation procedures to reduce the amount of contamination.
+Depending on cleanroom cleanliness requirements, workers will put on a full cleanroom suit which covers nearly the entire body, or just a gown, cap or hood over their street clothes.
+Air showers are needed for a final cleaning step before entering a cleanroom because the "gowning" process disturbs and releases contaminants from street clothes that can settle onto the "clean" garments, Special garments made from smooth-surface synthetic materials such as Tyvek®, and GORE-TEX® are designed to minimize the mechanical bond